BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 val view: View
 // Update the padding in the horizontal direction. view.updatePadding(horizontal = 10.toPx(context))
+// Or, if you need to support RTL layouts. view.updatePaddingRelative(horizontal = 10.toPx(context))
 // Update the padding in the vertical direction. view.updatePadding(vertical = 10.toPx(context))
 ```